 Programs and Research

-CNCR became involved in studying restorative justice as it relates to conflict management and resolution in 2008 when we partnered on a Bureau of Justice Affairs, US Department of Justice grant with the School of Social Work at Georgia State University.
+CNCR became involved in studying restorative justice as it relates to conflict management and resolution in 2008 when we partnered on a Bureau of Justice Affairs, U.S. Department of Justice grant with the School of Social Work at Georgia State University.
 The product of the grant was the first comprehensive repository for resources related to restorative justice in the Southeastern United States.
-As the Restorative Justice Clearinghouse took shape, CNCR decided to expand the project to examine RJ legislation across the US and create a web-based database for use by researchers and practitioners alike.
-The database is currently under development and will be accessible soon.
-We also became intrigued by the question "What is Restorative Justice?"
-Look for our web presence under this critical question in the near future.
+As the Restorative Justice Clearinghouse took shape, CNCR decided to expand the project to examine restorative justice legislation across the U.S. and create an online database for researchers and practitioners alike.

 CRiSP — Conflict Resolution in Schools Program

-CNCR's Conflict Resolution in Schools Program (CRiSP) examines the institutionalization of conflict resolution education (CRE) in K-12 schools.
-CRiSP was initiated in 1998 as a service-learning pilot engaging university students to teach conflict resolution knowledge, skills, and abilities to students in the Atlanta Public Schools.
-The pilot was completed in 2001 and the CRiSP moved to its current research phase that focuses primarily on the current state of law and policy, both state and federal, regarding CRE and how it impacts the institutionalization of CRE in K-12 schools.
-The CRiSP database provides a state-by-state summary of legislation on CRE and related issues, such as bullying.
-The database is available upon request and will soon be provided online.
+The consortium’s Conflict Resolution in Schools Program (CRiSP) examines the institutionalization of conflict resolution education in K-12 schools.
+CRiSP was initiated in 1998 as a service-learning pilot engaging university students to teach conflict resolution to students in the Atlanta Public Schools.
+The pilot was completed in 2001, and CRiSP moved to its current research phase that focuses primarily on the state of law and policy – both state and federal – and how it affects the institutionalization of conflict resolution education in K-12 schools.
+The CRiSP database provides a state-by-state summary of legislation on conflict resolution education and related issues, such as bullying.
+The database is available upon request.

-Consistent with the mission of the CNCR is the study of institutionalization of Conflict Management (CM) in the University System of Georgia.
-The Board of Regents' Initiative and Policy Direction on Conflict Resolution, enacted in 1995, required each of the 34 institutions within the University System of Georgia to design and implement a CM program to meet their individual needs.
+Consistent with the mission of the CNCR is studying the institutionalization of conflict management in the University System of Georgia.
+The Board of Regents’ Initiative and Policy Direction on Conflict Resolution, enacted in 1995, required each of the then 34 institutions within the system to design and implement a conflict management program to meet their individual needs.

-Since its founding, the CNCR has promoted the study of complex, multi-party, public policy disputes, particularly those involving the natural environment.
-CNCR members have participated in numerous EDR processes as facilitators and mediators.
-Co-founder and Executive Committee member, Dr. Michael Elliott evaluates the effectiveness of processes and institutions used in the resolution of such disputes.
+Since its founding, the consortium has promoted the study of complex, multiparty, public policy disputes, particularly those involving the natural environment.
+CNCR members have participated in many environmental dispute resolution processes as facilitators and mediators.
+Co-founder and Executive Committee member Michael Elliott, PhD, evaluates the effectiveness of processes and institutions used in the resolution of such disputes.

 CNCR consulted for the Permanent Court of Arbitration in The Hague on institutionalizing innovative and collaborative processes for the resolution of international environmental and natural resource disputes.

-Through seed grants and symposia series, the CNCR has initiated numerous conflict resolution theory-building projects, some of which are reflected in the CNCR Working Papers series.
+Through seed grants and symposia, the consortium has initiated numerous conflict resolution theory-building projects, some of which are reflected in the CNCR Working Papers series.